rosasurfer/mt4-php-tools/app/lib/dukascopy/README.md

 ### Timezones

-Internally Rosatrader uses everywhere a virtual timezone called `FXT`.
-By default all history and times are stored and displayed in that timezone. `FXT` (Forex standard time) essentially is the timezone `America/New_York` shifted eastward by 7 hours.
+Internally Rosatrader uses everywhere a virtual timezone called `FXT` (Forex standard time).
+By default all history and times are stored and displayed in that timezone. `FXT` essentially is the timezone `America/New_York` shifted eastward by 7 hours.
 In this timezone trading days start and end always at Midnight, no matter of the current DST (daylight saving time) status.
-It's the only timezone suitable for trading without DST irregularities and without the infamous Sunday candles.
+It is used by major brokerage companies and is the only timezone suitable for trading without DST irregularities and the infamous Sunday candles.
 If a time is displayed without timezone identifier it is assumed to be in `FXT`.
 ```
         +------------++------------+------------+------------+------------+------------++------------+------------++------------+
 GMT:    |   Sunday   ||   Monday   |  Tuesday   | Wednesday  |  Thursday  |   Friday   ||  Saturday  |   Sunday   ||   Monday   |